 2. Next, fill your kettle back up with your desired sparge water volume.
 While your mash is resting, heat your strike water to the desired temperature in your kettle, again using the kettle thermometer to monitor temperature.
 Once heated some users may find it useful to preheat their Hot Liquor Tank before adding their sparge water.

-4. Once you have completed the first 1/3 of your total runoff volume, go ahead and start the burner to begin bringing the wort to a boil.
-Once at a boil, follow your recipe's hop additions and boil duration.
-Perform a brief whirlpool by stirring your kettle vigorously, or use kettle finnings to create a uniform trub pile in the center of the kettle.
+4. Once you have transferred the first 1/3 of your total runoff volume, go ahead and start the burner to begin bringing the wort to a boil.
+Once at a boil, follow your recipe's hop additions and boil durations.
+Perform a brief whirlpool by stirring your kettle vigorously, or use kettle finings to create a uniform trub pile in the center of the kettle.

-6. Move your Chronical into your fermentation area and hookup the included FTSs controller.
+6. Move your Chronical into your fermentation area and hook up the included FTS's controller.
 Finally, we recommend using an ice bath to cool your wort down to your yeast's ideal pitch temp using the Chronical's included chiller coil.
 Fill your insulated Hot Liquor Tank or a cooler with ice and water, and submerge the included FTSs pump.
-Allow the system to run, cooling your wort.
+This allows the system to run, cooling your wort.
 Once you reach the desired pitch temp, you can either vigorously move your Chronical from side to side to aerate your wort prior to pitching yeast, or you can use one of the widely available wort oxygenation kits on the market.
-Finally, briefly remove the blow off cane to pitch your yeast, then reinstall the blow off cane and rig a blow off using a small piece of the 1/2" ID tubing attached to the end of the blow off cane.
+Finally, briefly remove the blow off cane to pitch your yeast, then reinstall the blow-off cane and rig a blow off using a small piece of the 1/2" ID tubing attached to the end of the blow-off cane.
 Double check that the set temperature on your FTSs controller is within the ideal temp range for the yeast strain you are using.
 Then refresh the ice bath or setup a new ice bath using a cooler.
-Check the ice bath periodically to insure there is ample chill water for the fermenter for the FTSs system to maintain temps.
+Check the ice bath periodically to ensure there is ample chill water for the fermenter to allow the FTS's system to maintain temps.

-7. After roughly 24-48 hours into primary fermentation, attach the 1.5" TC to 1" barb to the lower dump valve.
+7. After fermentation slows (roughly 24-48 hours into primary fermentation), attach the 1.5" TC to 1" barb to the lower dump valve.
 Then dump any yeast and trub from the bottom valve into any container for disposal.
 Throughout fermentation, you may take gravity readings from the sampling valve on the upper part of your Chronical's cone.
-Finally, once fermentation is complete, detach the Chronical from the FTSs kit, and move to an elevated position.
-From there, you can either bottle or keg from the racking valve.
+Finally, once fermentation is complete, detach the Chronical from the FTS's kit, and move to an elevated position.
+At this point, you can either bottle or keg from the racking valve.
 Remember that the racking arm is rotatable, so you can adjust that on the fly during transfer to avoid trub pickup.